On & Off The Gringo Trail: Part One

 The ride started simple enough, with the comforting illusion that we were merely heading somewhere vaguely residential.
 But it soon became ominous, as the streetlights winked out one by one like dying dreams, throwing a hood over the head of our visible surroundings.
 The road itself seemed to develop a sense of dramatic flair, twisting and narrowing into an estate that seemed designed to provoke existential dread in unsuspecting foreigners.
 Finally, without warning, the driver slammed on the brakes, refusing to take us any further.

-Ah.
 Of course it was.
 It would have been far too simple if it weren’t.

-Being British, we were genetically programmed to avoid confrontation and, more importantly, to continue with regrettably bad decisions simply out of politeness.
+Being British, we were both genetically programmed to avoid confrontation and, more importantly, to continue with any regrettably bad decisions simply out of politeness.
 So we stumbled off into the night, backpacks scraping along behind us, as the concept of street names, numbers, or anything resembling logic vanished entirely around us.
 In its place was a rising tide of shirtless children, unsteady adults, and barking dogs who clearly considered us a minor nuisance.

 We must have looked spectacularly out of place, because within minutes, a small crowd had gathered, observing us curiously before a Christ-like figure emerged from the swirling haze of uncertainty.
 He extended a hand toward us.